By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 So has that cleared up the confusion?
 Or have I just added another layer of mud to the waters?

-Point is that you need to be sure that the type of counselor or therapist you are seeing is doing the type of work you need.
+The point is that you need to be sure that the type of counselor or therapist you are seeing is doing the type of work you need.

 Best wishes on your journey to a happy life.
 (I think of myself as a happy life therapist or counselor but can’t find that listed in any of the statute books.)
 I do try to stay well within my scope of practice.